China banks warn of rising bad loans and falling margins as economy slows

 “Given the tough pressures of the downturn, the banking industry will face an austere operating environment,” BOC said in its earnings statement.

-Additional reporting by Matthew Miller; Reporting by Engen Tham and Shu Zhang; Editing by Muralikumar Anantharaman
+China Construction Bank , the nation’s second-biggest, will announce its interim results on Sunday. ($1 = 6.3860 Chinese yuan renminbi) (Additional reporting by Matthew Miller; Reporting by Engen Tham and Shu Zhang; Editing by Muralikumar Anantharaman)